-In Part 1 of this 2-part series on panoramas, I discussed the role of nodal points in nailing top-notch panoramas.
-For a long time I didn’t bother with nodal points and that caused me a lot of extra post-processing time.
+In a previous post I discussed the role of nodal points in nailing top-notch panoramas.
+For a long time I didn’t bother with nodal points and that caused distortions and a lot of extra post-processing time.
 In fact, on several occasions it meant that I had to throw out a pano that I had painstakingly tried to capture.
 That can easily happen if you do a pano with a looming foreground object and have not set your nodal point.

 So, with my nodal points now set and printed on a card that I laminate and take with me, I’m off to the races.